abalajiksh/mysite/content/posts/My-MacBook-Can-Crunch-Numbers.md

 As I described [here](https://ashwinbalaji.xyz/posts/the-mutable-landscape-of-running-llms-locally/#updates), I was wonder-struck on how good the LLMs ran on my MacBook Pro.

+{{< notice note >}}
 **NOTE:** All the executable commands for `bash`/`zsh` are copied from `openwebui` or other respective official docs.
 If you don’t know what you are running, research it before you do!
+{{< /notice >}}

 ## *l'attention*

+{{< notice info >}}
+You will have to enable CPU Virtualization in your BIOS/UEFI settings.
+This is usually done by pressing a key like `F2`, `F12`, `DEL`, or `ESC` during startup.
+The exact key may vary depending on your MacBook model.
+Once in the BIOS/UEFI settings, look for an option related to CPU Virtualization and enable it.
+Save the changes and exit the BIOS/UEFI settings.
+However, this is only true for Intel/AMD CPUs.
+MacBooks with M-series processors appear to have them endabled by default.
+{{< /notice >}}

 I tried running the same `docker` command as posted on the previous article and it doesn’t setup `ollama` that is optimized for Apple Silicon.
 It was slow, as it wasn’t using the NPU/GPU or whatever they call those tensor/matrix circuits on SoC.
 It was using just the CPU.
 I had to install `ollama` bare-metal to get it to use the hardware-acceleration(HWA).
 Another slap in the face for trusting `docker`.
 I still run `openwebui` using `docker` but give access to the host’s `zsh`(??) to access `ollama`.